Jun. 26, 2017

 David T. Bourgeois worked as an information technology professional for 15 years for companies such as Southern California Edison and Texas Instruments before coming to Biola in 2002 to lead the information systems program.
 He received his master's degree in management science from California State University, Fullerton in 1994 and his doctorate degree in information systems and technology from Claremont Graduate University in 2006.
 Bourgeois currently serves as the undergraduate department chair and as the director of innovation with a focus on ensuring that all undergraduates are fully skilled in the digital technologies they need in their business careers.
 Bourgeois and his wife have been married for more than 24 years and have six children.

 Monica Cure is a scholar of Comparative Literature, and visual and material culture.
 She earned her bachelor’s degree in English (with a concentration in poetry) and Spanish literature, as well as a minor in art history, from Kenyon College.
-Dr. Cure received her doctorate in Comparative Literature from the University of Southern California.
-She specializes in late 19th/early 20th century British and American literature and culture, and representations of otherness.
+Cure received her doctorate in Comparative Literature from the University of Southern California.
+She specializes in late nineteenth/early twentieth century British and American literature and culture, and representations of otherness.

 Carolyn Mae Kim, Ph.D., APR, is an award winning scholar, educator and public relations (PR) professional.
 She currently serves as an assistant professor at Biola University and she has a background working with global charities and national non-profits, developing creative PR and marketing campaigns.
 Her research interests include credibility, digital strategy, social media and PR education.